mridul037/mridul037/README.md

 **Quote of the hour:**

-All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+A program that produces incorrect results twice as fast is infinitely slower.

-~ Albert Einstein
+~ John Ousterhout
 <pre>

 </pre>